SumikaNya

 Preface#

 Mix Space is a small personal space site program.
-Unlike traditional blog programs, it adopts a front-end and back-end separation design, suitable for those who enjoy writing in different styles or types.
+Unlike traditional blog programs, it adopts a decoupled design, suitable for those who enjoy writing in different styles or types.

 Mix Space - An Alternative Personal Space - Mix Space Documentation

-Shiro is a front-end for personal sites made by Innei for Mix Space.
+Shiro is a personal site front end made by Innei for Mix Space.

-A minimalist personal website, embodying the purity of paper and freshness of snow.
+A minimalist personal website, embodying the purity of paper and the freshness of snow.

 GitHub - Innei/Shiro: 📜 A minimalist personal website embodying the purity of paper and freshness of snow.